blinklabs-io/docs/src/content/docs/guides/dingo/SPO Guides/002-generate-pool-keys.md

 > ### Reminder
 >**Block-producing Node**
-> The only stake pool keys and certs that are should be on the block producer, are the following three files.
+> The only stake pool keys and certs that should be on the block producer, are the following three files.
 >
 > ```
 > ###